Aeastr/NotchMyProblem/README.md

 ---

-## **License**
+## License

-NotchMyProblem is available under the MIT license.
-See the LICENSE file for more info.
+This project is released under the MIT License.
+See [LICENSE](LICENSE.md) for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+Before you begin, take a moment to review the [Contributing Guide](CONTRIBUTING.md) for details on issue reporting, coding standards, and the PR process.

+## Support

+If you like this project, please consider giving it a ⭐️

 ---

 # Acknowledgments

 - This package uses private API information in a safe, non-invasive way, however use at your own risk considering app store rules
-- Special thanks to the iOS developer community for sharing knowledge about device-specific quirks
 - Check out [TopNotch](https://github.com/samhenrigold/TopNotch) which helped inspire this solution and provided valuable insights into working with the notch/Dynamic Island

+---

+<p align="center">Built with 🍏📱🏝️ by Aether</p>